Windows 11 Won’t Wake From Sleep: How To Fix It

 Usually, you do it by holding down the power button until the computer turns off and then waiting for a few moments before turning it back on again.
 On most models, it looks like this:

-1. Locating the power button on your model (usually the button you use to turn the computer off, on, or lock it).
+1. Locate the power button on your model (usually the button to turn the computer off, on, or lock it).

-2. Hold it for a few seconds (could be anywhere from five to twenty seconds).
+2. Hold it for a few seconds (it could be anywhere from five to twenty seconds).

 3. Let your computer sit for a few moments.